Randy Orton: Rated-RKO (2006–2007)

-After Armageddon, Orton entered the 2006 Royal Rumble match as the thirtieth and final wrestler, but he was eliminated by the eventual winner of the match Rey Mysterio, who earned a world championship at WrestleMania 22.
-Orton challenged him to a match for his title shot at No Way Out.
+At the Royal Rumble on January 29, 2006, Orton entered the Royal Rumble match as the thirtieth and final wrestler, but he was eliminated by the eventual winner of the match Rey Mysterio, who earned a world championship at WrestleMania 22 on April 2.
+Orton challenged him to a match for his title shot at No Way Out on February 19.
 In the weeks preceding No Way Out, Orton made controversial remarks about Eddie Guerrero, Mysterio's friend who had died a few months previously, in an attempt to gain villain heat.
 Many fans felt the comments were highly distasteful so soon after Guerrero's death in November 2005.
-Orton won at No Way Out, earning Mysterio's title shot for the World Heavyweight Championship at WrestleMania 22.
+Orton defeated Mysterio at No Way Out, earning Mysterio's title shot for the World Heavyweight Championship at WrestleMania.
 SmackDown!
-General Manager Theodore Long re-added Mysterio to the WrestleMania 22 title match, making it a triple threat match between Orton, Mysterio and then-champion Kurt Angle.
-On April 2 at WrestleMania, however, Orton lost after he was pinned by Mysterio.
+General Manager Theodore Long re-added Mysterio to the WrestleMania title match, making it a triple threat match between Orton, Mysterio and then-champion Kurt Angle.
+At WrestleMania, however, Orton lost after he was pinned by Mysterio.
 On the following episode of SmackDown!, Orton challenged Mysterio for the World Heavyweight Championship, but failed to win the title.

 On April 4, Orton was suspended for sixty days for "unprofessional conduct".
 In an interview, Orton stated, "my conduct was unbecoming of a champion, which is what I will be again when I return".
-To cover for the suspension, a scripted injury was devised, where Kurt Angle broke Orton's ankle during a King of the Ring quarterfinal match.
-Orton returned from his suspension in June to the Raw brand, where he entered a rivalry with Angle, culminating in matches at ECW One Night Stand (which he lost) and Vengeance (which he won) before engaging in a storyline feud with Hulk Hogan.
+To cover for the suspension, a scripted injury was devised, where Kurt Angle broke Orton's ankle during a King of the Ring quarterfinal match on the April 14 episode of SmackDown!.
+Orton returned from his suspension in June to the Raw brand, where he entered a rivalry with Angle, culminating in matches at ECW One Night Stand on June 11 (which he lost) and Vengeance on June 25 (which he won) before engaging in a storyline feud with Hulk Hogan.
 Orton began cutting promos insulting the aging Hogan and flirted with Hogan's then-eighteen-year-old daughter Brooke.
-At SummerSlam, the two met in a "Legend vs. Legend Killer" match, which Hogan won.
-He later defeated Carlito, at Unforgiven the following month.
+At SummerSlam on August 20, the two met in a "Legend vs. Legend Killer" match, which Hogan won.
+He later defeated Carlito at Unforgiven on September 17.